 Your stay: Your lodging is covered in the price of this workshop – 6 nights.
 You have an option to stay at a nice home on our peninsula.
 This is most convenient.
-A motel in Cedarville (14 miles away) is also an option.
+A motel (with kitchenette) in Cedarville (14 miles away) is also an option.

 Cell service: On our peninsula and in Cedarville AT&T is best, but Verizon works in spots.
 Service is poor to non-existent while we are shooting in some of the forest areas.

 Best airport: The city of Pellston has a small airport but it will be expensive to land there – you must drive another 1.5 hours.
 Your best option is to fly to Detroit, Michigan and then drive the remaining 5 hours to Cedarville.
 From Detroit its straight freeway on I-75 to M-134 after the Mackinac Bridge, and east on M-134 for 38 miles to Cedarville.

 Be prepared for temperatures in the low forties in the early morning, when the birds are most active.
 It could rarely be in the thirties on some days.
 Some days temperatures can reach 80 degrees by late afternoon (not often).
 Dressing in layers is a good idea.
 We will photograph rain or shine, but not during a downpour.
 During a light rain using an appropriate towel to cover your lens and camera works well.
 Your boots could get a little muddy or dirty if we have a recent rain or heavy morning due.
 If we have freezing nights songbird photography can be limited the next day.
 We will concentrate on the few cold tolerant songbird species and larger species that are available to photograph.
 If it is both windy and very cold our options become very limited.
 Normally during the 3 workshop date ranges, a cold and windy day is very rare.